FLORIDA CONTRACTORS - BUYER BEWARE- DON'T GET BURNT!

 · How change orders will be handled.
 A change order, common on most remodeling jobs is a written authorization to the contractor to make a change or addition to the work described in the original contract.
 It could affect the projects cost and schedule.
 Remodelers often require payment for change orders before work begins.

 · A detailed list of all materials including color, model, size, brand name, and product.
+(A one page simple description is completely unacceptable and leaves you open to extra charges which is a typical way of doing business for an unethical company).

 · Warranties covering materials and workmanship.
 The names and addresses of the parties honoring the warranties, contractor, distributor or manufacturer must be identified.
 The length of the warranty period and any limitations also should be spelled out.

 · What the contractor will and will not do.
 For example, is site clean-up and trash hauling included in the price?
 Ask for a "broom clause."
 It makes the contractor responsible for all clean-up work, including spills and stains.
-Click here to view a Sample Contract!

 · Oral promises also should be added to the written contract.